Dody Weston Thompson: Comments by other photographers

 Contemporary photographer Merg Ross, son of photographer Don Ross, commented on Dody's two careers in both black and white and color photography.
 He calls her black and white photos "her jewels in the crown... the subtle, delicate, well-composed strong images."
 Ross's favorite is her black and white composition of pine cones in a pond entitled High Sierra Pool (Yosemite, 1950): "The tones of the pine cones showed her skill as a technician and her mastery of technique."

 Rondal Partridge, son of famous photographer Imogen Cunningham, summarized Dody as being "the most focused person I had ever met.
 She was quick-thinking; she knew the 'who, what, when and where' of photographic composition and she knew where the rainbow was... and she went after it."

 Famous husband and wife photographers Michael A. Smith and Paula Chamlee remember Dody's keen way of looking at photographs.
 Smith met her in 1975 before his work became recognized.
 Dody looked carefully at his prints in a deep, thoughtful way and said they were good but something was missing.
 She detected the print quality was lacking because of the photographic paper he was using.
 He took her advice, started using different print paper and there was a significant change in his success.

-Craft of photography in her own words

-As for Dody's approach to the craft, she reflects in her personal papers (1980s):

-I have always approached photography as an artist.
-The first thing I learned about photography was that it is seeing---pre-visioning---with the eye and not the apparatus of the camera.
-Anyone can learn the basic mechanics first, but then you experiment.
-Photograph what you know to begin, but try to look, to see with a fresh eye.
-Images are everywhere around us---in our own backyard.
-I like finding rather than accumulating (staging the arrangement of what is photographed)--like an eternal treasure hunt of the eye.”

-Dody was initially influenced by black and white photography—and it was her first love.
-As she mastered her darkroom developing skills, she reports in her journals:

-I had never realized that this virtually infinite variety of intermediate shades of black and white constituted a unique phenomenon...not to be found in any other medium in the entire history of art...this scale of greys which the skilled photographer---never mind the appearance of the original subject---can expand or contract like an accordion of unknown but variable length pretty much at will.”